Breaking the Curse of Knowledge: Towards Effective Multimodal Recommendation using Knowledge Soft Integration: Experimental Settings

 \subsubsection{Datasets}

-The study utilized three publicly available datasets for multi-modal recommendation: \textbf{Baby}, \textbf{Sports}, and \textbf{Clothing} \footnote{Datasets can be accessed at \url{https://jmcauley.ucsd.edu/data/amazon}}.
-In those datasets, textual feature embeddings are also generated via Sentence-Bert~\cite{datasets_reimers2019sentence} based on the extracted text from product title, description, brand and categorical information.
-Visual feature embeddings of items were also generated using product images, with a dimensionality of $4096$-d.
-Table~\ref{tb:dataset} provides data statistics with the embedding dimensionality.
+We utilize two real-world public datasets used for multimodal recommendation: \textbf{Sports}, and \textbf{Clothing}~\footnote{Datasets are available at \url{https://jmcauley.ucsd.edu/data/amazon}} following the established protocols from LATTICE~\cite{LATTICE_zhang2021mining}.
+These datasets exemplify distinct recommendation scenarios with complementary multimodal characteristics.
+The 5-core filtering ensures data density while maintaining natural interaction sparsity.
+Our preprocessing pipeline aligns with MMGCN~\cite{MMGCN_wei2019mmgcn} for fair comparison.
+Moreover, textual feature embeddings are produced using Sentence-BERT~\cite{datasets_reimers2019sentence} based on extracted information from product titles, descriptions, brands, and categorical data.
+Visual feature embeddings, with a dimensionality of $4096$, are generated from product images.
+Table~\ref{tb:dataset} provides detailed statistics, including embedding dimensionality.

+Visual features were extracted from Amazon-provoded~\cite{ni2019justifying} binary image representations using ResNet-50 pretrained on ImageNet, generating 4096-dimensional embeddings through global average pooling of the final convolutional layer.
+For items with missing visual data, we employed mean imputation across the feature dimension.
+Textual features were generated through Sentence-BERT embeddings of concatenated product metadata including titles, descriptions, brands, and categorical information.
+Our feature processing follows established conventions in the field.
+Though many other ways could theoretically be utilized for visual features, we adopt the mainstream approach to ensure direct comparability with existing works.